wcamarao/pmx/README.md

 ## ErrInvalidRef

-The error `pmx.ErrInvalidRef` ("invalid ref") means you provided an invalid pointer or value.
+The error `pmx.ErrInvalidRef` ("invalid ref") means you provided an invalid pointer reference.

 ## Roadmap